Briggs-White Award

 Eligibility

-Applicants must be a junior or senior in a baccalaureate program or a graduate student (masters or doctorate) at an accredited university who is pursuing a degree in forensic science, forensic chemistry, a physical or natural science.
+Applicants must be a junior or senior in a baccalaureate program or a graduate student at an accredited university who is pursuing a degree in forensic science, forensic chemistry, a physical or natural science.
 Applicants from FEPAC accredited programs will be given additional consideration.
-High school students or college/university students in their freshman or sophomore years will not be eligible for application.
-As the scholarship program was created to provide opportunity to students intending to enter the forensic field, scholarships will not be granted to current forensic science laboratory employees pursuing graduate degrees.
+As the scholarship program was created to provide opportunity to students intending to enter the forensic field, scholarships are not granted to current forensic science laboratory employees pursuing graduate degrees.

 Scholarship application submission deadline: All application sections are due FEBRUARY 15